Loans are borrowed money that must be repaid with interest. - Student must have a valid FAFSA on file to receive a federal loan.

 Federal Direct Graduate PLUS Loan

 Graduate students enrolled at least half-time (4 graduate hours or more) may borrow through the Graduate PLUS loan.
 The student must first apply for the maximum loan eligibility in Subsidized and Unsubsidized loans before a Graduate PLUS loan can be processed.
 Loan eligibility is based upon the cost of attendance minus other aid received.
 A credit check is required.
+Valid FAFSA must be on file and verification must be completed before disbursement.

-Student Access Loan
+Student Access Loan (SAL)

 Columbus State University Emergency Loan

 This short-term loan is sponsored by the Jac.
 H. and Dora G. Rothschild Assistance Fund and CSU Foundation.
-Students may borrow up to $2,050 each semester, fall 2010 and Spring 2011, toward CSU tuition, fees, room and board, not to exceed the unpaid balance of institutional charges.
+Students may borrow up to $2,050 each semester toward CSU tuition, fees, room and board, not to exceed the unpaid balance of institutional charges.
 The origination fee is $45.
 Repayment is made in three installments, scheduled on the 1st of each month.
 Loans for summer semester (by separate application) are normally scheduled in two installments.
 Undergraduate students must have a cumulative grade point average of 2.0 or better on institutional and transfer coursework.
 However, GPA requirements are waived for entering freshmen with no transfer coursework and for graduate students.
 A cosigner who is employed full-time or receives a regular monthly income is required for undergraduates.
 The cosigner requirement is waived for active duty military personnel and graduate students.
 The cosigner must not be the spouse of the borrower or a student enrolled at CSU.
 However, military spouses are acceptable as co-signers.

-Columbus State University Emergency Loan Applications
+Columbus State University Emergency Loan Application

 Master's Programs in Counseling Loan